lmangani/videoparquet/README.md

 ## Why?

-Because you can upload videos anywhere.
-YouTube, Vimeo, Google Drive, iCloud, that random video hosting site from 2008 that's somehow still running.
+Because its fun and you can upload and keep terabytes of videos files around for free.

-Your data becomes a video.
-Videos are forever.
-QED. 🎉
+Your data becomes a video smaller than the original.
+Videos are boring, nobody looks. 🎉

 *(Also: video codecs are surprisingly good at compressing structured numerical data.)*